strangeloopcanon/BStack/blog.md

 - **bw-runtime:** Move from CPU fallback to real device backends with persistent kernels.
 Surface actual runtime metrics (wgmma_active, tma_occ) from GPU to planners.
 Validate the ABI pattern with at least one production engine integration.

-**The Gap:** Good engineering and promising architecture exist.
-What's missing are published benchmarks, large-scale validation, and proof that the integration patterns work in real production environments.
+**The Gap:** What's missing are published benchmarks, large-scale validation, and proof that the integration patterns work in real production environments.

 ---

 ## The Bottom Line

-The future of AI infrastructure is not monolithic; it's **composable**.
+The future of AI infrastructure is **composable**.

 The BStack demonstrates how **compiler technology** can solve AI infrastructure bottlenecks that were previously stuck between "too slow" and "too complex."
 Instead of rewriting the world or locking into a monolithic stack, you can leverage specialized, focused tools built on compiled dataframe operations.